 So how do you decide whether and when to upgrade to the premium account?
 Here are three steps to follow:

-- Understand what you get with the premium account.
 You can view a full list of the premium features on LinkedIn’s site.
 There are some fantastic tools, including an expanded “Who’s Viewed Your Profile” section and additional search filters.
 LinkedIn isn’t foolish – if it has an incredibly useful feature that they think people will pay for…they’re going charge users!

-- Maximize the free account.
 Before you pay for the premium, leverage all the free tools.
 Is your profile complete and optimized?
 Are you regularly sharing content through the status updates and engaging in conversations in at least a few of the 2 million+ groups?
 Have you used the search tool to find other professionals?
 You can get a lot done by using the basic account and putting a little attention on your LinkedIn activity.

-- Get frustrated by the limits of the free account.
 This is the best time to upgrade to the premium account – when you have bumped up against the ceiling of what you can do with the free account.
 That’s when you know that you’re using all of the available opportunities, and it’s time to open the net a bit and gain access to additional functions.

 While there isn’t a right or wrong time to upgrade to the premium account, a few minutes of honest analysis will probably let you know where you are with your LinkedIn use.
 Just like a new piece of exercise equipment won’t do your workouts for you, the paid features aren’t going to connect and network for you.
 The LinkedIn premium account, while incredibly useful, isn’t the magic pill for your social media use.
 You and your efforts are still going to be the driving force behind its value.